mlr-archive/wiki-old/GSOC-2015:-Improving-mlr's-hyperparameter-and-tuning-system-for-efficient-model-selection.md

 https://github.com/berndbischl/ParamHelpers

-You can study how this are used in Learner parameter definition here:
+You can study how this is used in Learner parameter definition here:

 http://berndbischl.github.io/mlr/tutorial/html/create_learner/index.html